Iran–Israel proxy conflict: Syria, Iraq and Lebanon (2019–2020)

-The US assassinated Qasem Soleimani on 3rd of January, reversing policy of the prior administration which had warned Iran of Israeli attempts at assassinating Soleimani.
-The Iranians retailiated with Operation Martyr Soleimani, during which the IRGC mistakenly shot down Ukraine International Airlines Flight 752, killing all 176 passengers and crew aboard, including 82 Iranian citizens.
+The US assassinated Qasem Soleimani on 3 January, reversing policy of the prior administration which had warned Iran of Israeli attempts at assassinating Soleimani.
+The Iranians retaliated with Operation Martyr Soleimani, in which 11 Qiam 1 missiles hit Al-Asad Airbase, causing traumatic brain injuries to 110 American soldiers.
+On the same day, the IRGC mistakenly shot down Ukraine International Airlines Flight 752, killing all 176 passengers and crew aboard, including 82 Iranian citizens.
 This triggered another wave of Iranian anti-government protests (part of the larger 2019–2020 Iranian protests), with many Iranians calling for the removal of Supreme Leader Ali Khamenei.
 When giant U.S. and Israeli flags were painted on the ground for crowds of Iranian protestors to trample on them, according to video filmed at the scene that has been verified by NBC News, the crowds of people outside Beheshti University refused to trample over them.

-On May 9, 2020, Israel was reportedly behind a cyberattack that disrupted the Shahid Rajaee port in the Strait of Hormuz, causing traffic jams of delivery trucks and delays in shipments.
-It was suggested the attack was a response to a failed Iranian cyberattack on an Israeli water facility of the Sharon central region in April.
+On 9 May 2020, Israel was reportedly behind a cyberattack that disrupted the Shahid Rajaee port in the Strait of Hormuz, causing traffic jams of delivery trucks and delays in shipments.
+It was suggested that the attack was a response to a failed Iranian cyberattack on an Israeli water facility of the Sharon central region in April.